How to make easy farmhouse window trim with stock lumber!

 Then I came across a variation that showed how to achieve the look using standard wood layers with straight cuts.
 BINGO!

-Combining the concept with my own twist, here’s my version of simple DIY farmhouse window trim that’s so simple, even a non-builder can create this look using simple stock lumber!
+Combining the concept with my own twist, here’s my version of simple DIY farmhouse window trim with clean lines that’s so simple, even a non-builder can create this look using simple stock lumber!

 Learn how to make farmhouse window trim using stock lumber!
 NO fancy miter cuts nor expensive boards required.
 Easy and authentic!